Preference Restrictions in Computational Social Choice: A Survey: Recognition

 where $r'$ is the position of $a_j$ in $v'$.
 Altogether, we need to compute $O(m^2)$ quantities, and each of them can be computed in time $O(m)$, which implies our bound on the running time. \end{proof}

 \citet{lakhani2019correlating} consider the problem of modifying a given profile to make it single-crossing in the given order.
-Interestingly, this problem turns out to be quite challenging: the authors obtain NP-hardness results for alternative deletion, alternative partition, and both local and global swaps.
+This problem turns out to be quite challenging: they obtain NP-hardness results for alternative deletion, alternative partition, and both local and global swaps.

 \citeauthor{lakhani2019correlating}'s hardness results for alternative deletion and alternative partition are based on the notion of \emph{crossing graph} \citep{cohen}.
 The \emph{crossing graph} of a profile $P$ on a set of alternatives $A$ is an undirected graph $G(P)$ that has $A$ as its set of vertices; there is an edge connecting $a$ and $b$ if the pair $(a, b)$ violates the single-crossing condition. \citet{cohen} describe an efficient algorithm that, given an undirected $m$-vertex graph $G$ with no loops and parallel edges, builds a profile $P$ with at most $2m+1$ voters such that $G(P)=G$.
 This construction immediately implies hardness of alternative deletion and partition: deleting a set of $k$ alternatives to make the profile $P$ single-crossing corresponds to finding a vertex cover of size at most $k$ in $G(P)$, and partitioning $A$ into at most $k$ sets so that the restriction of $A$ to each set is single-crossing corresponds to coloring $G(P)$ with at most $k$ colors.